Technical description of main components

 Generalized geometry for TTES and PTES

-Figure and method of generalized geometry definition based on [Steinacker2022]37.
+Figure and method of generalized geometry definition based on [Steinacker2022]43.

-Slope angle has to be in the range of to ensure the shape of a cylinder, a cone or a truncated cone.
+The slope angle has to be in the range of to ensure a valid shape.
 Analogously, the ratio between the height and the mean radius of the STES has to be smaller as

 The height of the STES can be calculated as resulting with the number of layers into the thickness of each layer